la2050/archive/_projects/2015/volunteer-glendora.md

     projects by investing in an enclosed mobile tool trailer that would house various equipment needed for volunteer projects throughout the City.
-It is the goal of the City to get the community excited about Please write a sample tweet to describe your submission.: >- Get your volunteer on!
-Help @CityofGlendora expand its volunteer program and build a mobile tool shed!
-  LA is the best place to LEARN: '1'
-  LA is the best place to CREATE: '0'
-  LA is the best place to PLAY: '0'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '1' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles (countywide): '0' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '1'
-  Where will you be working?
-Specifics: City of Glendora How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How did you hear about this challenge?: email
-  'City, State': 'Glendora, CA'
-  How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '1' How do you plan to use these resources to make change?
-Specifics: 'Encourage youth to volunteer, teach conservation and preservation.'
-  How will your proposal improve the following “Connect” metrics?
-Rates of volunteerism: '1' How will your proposal improve the following “Connect” metrics?
-Voting rates by race: '0' How will your proposal improve the following “Connect” metrics?
-Adults getting sufficient social & emotional support: '0' How will your proposal improve the following “Connect” metrics?
-Median travel time to work: '0' How will your proposal improve the following “Connect” metrics?
-Attendance at cultural events: '1' How will your proposal improve the following “Connect” metrics?
-Number of public transit riders: '0' How will your proposal improve the following “Connect” metrics?
-Participation in neighborhood councils: '1' How will your proposal improve the following “Connect” metrics?
-Percentage of Angelenos that volunteer informally (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Government responsiveness to residents’ needs (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located near transit): '0'
-  How will your proposal improve the following “Connect” metrics?
-Total number of local social media friends and connections (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Attendance at public/open streets gatherings (Dream Metric): '1'
-  How will your proposal improve the following “Connect” metrics?
-Residential segregation (Dream Metric): '1' How will your proposal improve the following “Connect” metrics?
-Access to free wifi (Dream Metric): '0' Describe in greater detail how you will make LA the best place to connect.: "Glendora believes that volunteering plays a great role in creating a tight knit and socially aware community.
+It is the goal of the City to get the community excited about Describe in greater detail how you will make LA the best place to connect.: "Glendora believes that volunteering plays a great role in creating a tight knit and socially aware community.
 Volunteering is a great way to meet new people, learn a new skill, help others, and relieve physical and mental stress.
 It is said that those who volunteer have a higher change of finding a job after being out of work than those who do not volunteer and that those who volunteer are more likely to participate in other civic engagements.
 Volunteering also leaves a positive impression on our youth as it is said that those who volunteer in their youth are twice as likely to volunteer later in life as adults. \r\nGlendora has orchestrated many volunteering opportunities such as our Adopt-A-Park program that allows groups or individuals to clean up a park, donate a needed amenity such as a bench or drinking fountain, or even plant a tree.
 We have also orchestrated a community build day through a grant from Kaboom! that brought hundreds of community members together to complete the construction of a new playground for our Gladstone Park.  \r\nIn addition to these opportunities, the City also works with the local Trails Volunteers to organize Trails Days where boy scouts, girl scouts and other community members come out to clean up the trails within our wilderness areas.  \r\nThe City's Parks Division has always done a great job in making sure that all of the tools for the job are available for each volunteering opportunity.
 This often means that tools from their own day-to-day operations are provided for volunteers to use, however many times there are not enough to go around.
 The City would like to be able to expand upon its current volunteer opportunities and in order to do so would like to purchase an enclosed trailer, fill it up with tools needed for volunteering and dedicate this trailer to the Volunteer Glendora! program.
 The City would like to market this trailer as an easy all in one accessible option for volunteer groups, such as scout troops and other community organizations.
 With this program we hope to really push our community to volunteer more, which we believe will create lasting connections between people as well as connections to nature within our wilderness areas and Glendora's rich culture.\r\n\r\nThis program will also coincide with our Healthy Glendora Program, which promotes healthy lifestyles, both mentally and physically.
 We believe in the connection between nature and health is extremely important.   \r\n       \r\n \r\n"
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)